 Helen Scarlett O’Neill is a site-responsive and immersive arts specialist utilising game theory and participatory practice to explore space.
 Helen most recently produced sixteen mobile augmented reality pieces at locations across the UK for Story Futures Academy in collaboration with the British Film Institute, winning the Museums + Heritage award for Best Use of Digital.

-Helen will draw on her background as a producer of complex participatory experiences to join Story Futures Academy, investigating what new modes of interactive/collaborative storytelling might be made possible using XR (Extended Reality) technologies in networked public library contexts.
-She will be approaching this through both creative applications of stable, easy-to-access technologies and rapidly emerging technologies which might shape the near future.
-Her aim is to arrive at useful approaches and production flows which act as a storytelling kit for a people’s metaverse, enabling mass, multi-perspectival storytelling using leading edge technology.
+Helen drew on her background as a producer of complex participatory experiences to join Story Futures Academy, investigating what new modes of interactive/collaborative storytelling might be made possible using XR (Extended Reality) technologies in networked public library contexts.
+She approached this through both creative applications of stable, easy-to-access technologies and rapidly emerging technologies which might shape the near future.
+She arrived useful approaches and production flows which act as a storytelling kit for a people’s metaverse, enabling mass, multi-perspectival storytelling using leading edge technology.

 Ben Teasdale